sassoftware/sas-container-recipes/README.md

 For more details on Ingress Controllers see [the official Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/).

 Finally, go to the host address that's defined in your Kubernetes Ingress to view your SAS product(s).
-If there is no response from the host then check the status of the containers by running `kubectl get pods`.
+If there is no response from the host, then check the status of the containers by running `kubectl get pods`.
 There should be one or more `sas-viya-<service>` pods, depending on your software order.
 You may also need to correct the host name on your Ingress Controller and check your Kubernetes configurations.